DND-DRDC-RDDC/OS_PyCoMod/README.md

 ```Python
 init_mod = {'S':95, 'I':5, 'R':0, 'b_v':[0.2, 0.13, 0.2], 'b_t':[0, 7, 21], 'g':0.1}
 ```
+## Dyanamic model parameters in Excel
 If we create an Excel initialization file for this model, we will see two vector inputs for the parameters *b_v* and *b_t*.

 ![image](https://user-images.githubusercontent.com/86741975/126209560-0027f6d4-5b18-4a6f-bd08-062a64975d36.png)

 Whichever method is used, we can now edit the timing and magnitude of changes to the transmission rate.
 The size of the vector is not restricted to the initial dimension of three in this example.
 More values and times can be added so long as there is always a corresponding time for each value.

+## Dynamic model parameters: Impulse
-The SIRplus *impluse* is another type of dynamic value similar to *step*.
-Impulse generates specified values at specified times, but only at those times.
+The SIRplus *impluse* is another type of dynamic value similar to *step*. *impulse* generates specified values at specified times, but only at those times.
 In other words the impulse value is held only for the timestep that contains the impulse time, otherwise it returns 0 or an optional default value.
 For example, the transmission rate in our model could be 0.2 under normal circumstances, but on certain dates there may be events that are expected to result in elevated transmission.

 ```Python
 self.b = sp.impulse([0.5, 0.5, 0.5], [10, 25, 45], 0.2)